-This recipe is adapted from one in a old Sunset Magazine.
-We used a malty brown ale in place of the beer the original recipe calls for, and added carrots and turnips.
+This recipe is adapted from one in an old Sunset Magazine.
+We used a malty brown ale in place of the beer the original recipe calls for and added carrots and turnips.

 We love turnips in stews, though they have their own unique, somewhat bitter flavor; you can easily leave them out.